hangyuzhu/privacy-attack-in-federated-learning/README.md

 2) Dropout layer is sensitive to the outcome of generated dummy images, *remove it or set the dropout rate to zero* would get much better and more valid results

-3) For running attack method of *ig_multi* or *ig_weight*, the model is required to be wrapped by MetaModel, all the modules should be built 'sequentially'.
+3) For running attack methods *ig_multi* and *ig_weight*, the model is required to be wrapped by MetaModel and all the model modules should be built 'sequentially'.
 We reimplement the original source code to avoid *memory leakage* problem.

-4) Utilizing pretrained models does affect the attack performance for GGL and feature inference attack in CPA.
+4) Utilizing pretrained models does affect the attack performance for GGL and feature inversion attack in CPA.

 ## Data Processing
 Scaling: for a typical 8-class image ranges from 0 to 255, the scaling process is $x_{\text{scaled}}=x/255$, where $x$